[ Printer Friendly Version ] [ Report Abuse ]

 “Er, you’re forgetting about another priority,” Dom jutted her chin out, the implied ‘duh’ obvious in her tone.

-“And Evelyn,” Dom added, brow furrowed.
+“And Evelyn,” Freddy added, brow furrowed.
 “I mean, Cooper mentioned last night that he wanted to use Evelyn in a hostage situation.
 He’s a psychopath.
 Who knows what he’ll do if he sees her again?”

 “Okay.”
 Aidan laid his hands firmly on the table as he tried to gather his bearings, squinting in concentration.
 “So we have Vespertine, Minister, Aggy and possible hostages.”
 He huffed, cerulean eyes widening with realization.
 “That’s a lot to take care of.”